Eli White Player Props: Braves vs. Padres

-Eli White -- 1-for-5 in his last game -- will be in action for the Atlanta Braves against the San Diego Padres, with Ryan Weathers on the hill, on April 17 at 9:40 PM ET.
+After going 0-for-1 in his most recent game, Eli White and the Atlanta Braves face the San Diego Padres (who will hand the ball to Blake Snell) at 9:40 PM ET on Tuesday.

-He had a one-hit performance in his previous game (1-for-5) against the Royals.
+He had a hitless showing in his last game (0-for-1) against the Padres.

 Eli White Game Info & Props vs. the Padres